bee-san/yomitan-audio-fast/README.md

 This is a same-ID replacement for add-on `1045800357`.
 The packaged `.ankiaddon` tells Anki to replace the old code while preserving its `user_files` automatically.

+**MUST HAVE https://github.com/yomidevs/local-audio-yomichan installed, or at least copy the audio files**

 1. Download [`local-audio-fast.ankiaddon`](https://github.com/bee-san/yomitan-audio-fast/releases/)